department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 - Available on all programs
 - Requires that you make premium payments for 20 years
-- Face-value of policy is paid to you at the end of 20 years.
+- Face value of policy is paid to you at the end of 20 years.
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+- Coverage ends after 20 years
-- Has policy proceeds (payments to you) paid  in one lump sum or in installments
+- You can choose whether your policy payout is paid in one lump sum or installments
 - Has loan and cash value
-- Coverage ends after 20 years

 ## Endowment at age 60

 **Plan details:**

 - Available on all programs except those that start with "K"
-- Premium payment is the same for the entire time you hold the policy
+- Premium payments never increase
-- Face-value of policy is paid to you (and coverage ends) on the policy anniversary date that is closest to your 60th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
+- Face-value of policy is paid to you on the policy anniversary date that is closest to your 60th birthday (e.g. if your policy anniversary is September 1 and your birthday October 1, you'll receive your policy pay out on September 1).
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
+- Coverage ends on the policy anniversary date that is closest to your 60th birthday
 - Has loan and cash value

 ## Endowment at age 65